 What Accounts Are Subject to RMDs?

-Determine what accounts RMD rules apply to.
 For the most part, your retirement accounts – ERISA-covered qualified retirement plans and IRAs – are subject to the rules.
 Qualified retirement plans include:

 - 401(k)s